wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 ### Moving around the file system

 Let's learn how to move around the file system using command line programs.
 This is really easy to do using a GUI (just click on things).
 Once you learn the basic commands, you'll see that it is really easy to do in the shell too.

-First we have to know where we are.
+First, we have to know where we are.
 The program `pwd` (print working directory) tells you where you are sitting in the directory tree.
 The command `ls` will list the files in files in the current directory.
 Directories are often called "folders" because of how they